FilmonK/Metabase_Supabase_Integration/README.md

 - Deno

 ## API calls to gather data
 First, we need to identify the correct API call and understand the structure of its response.
 While a proper API simplifies this process, in our case, we must examine the browser's network calls.
 This involves reviewing elements such as the URL, headers, and parameters.
+Here's a link to the sample code [Player Start Usage JavaScript](https://github.com/FilmonK/Metabase_Supabase_Integration/blob/main/espn_calls/playerStartUsage.js)

 <img src="https://github.com/FilmonK/Metabase_Supabase_Integration/blob/main/readme_media/player_api_call.png?raw=true" alt="Player API Call" width="600">